Azure/azure-functions-powershell-worker/README.md

 ## Contributing

-> This project is **not currently taking pull requests** because it's still in the early development and is changing rapidly.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com)